Building the Pamir Trail

 An Explorer’s Account of Finding the Beob Pass

-Canadian Pamir Trail explorer Christian Bleuer made a successful traverse from the Zerafshan valley to the Rasht Valley, a crux passage that took a few years to find.
+One of our Pamir Trail explorers made a successful traverse from the Zerafshan valley to the Rasht Valley, a crux passage that took a few years to find.
 This achievement resulted in the connection of the northern part of the Pamir Trail.
 This is his story.

 The crossing from the upper Zerafshan Valley to the Rasht Valley was, in historical times, quite easy.
 There was just the minor obstacle of the Pakshif-Ghorif Pass, which was open from late May to October.
 From Ghorif a traveler could venture straight downriver through the Ghorif Gorge to the Rasht Valley, then known as Qarotegin or Gharm.
 But, like many old historical routes, it relied on small bridges and “ovrings” (traversing cliffs with wood and rocks stacked up to create a flat trail).
 The explorer Willy Rickers (1906) and the botanist Nikolai Vavilov (1916) both visited Ghorif and then went downriver with horses.